mstocco/mariostoc.co/content/traininglog/20230416-challenge2023-10weeksout.md

 To slot in, I would stop/start the activity on the watch so my rest times were off too.
 This felt like a race.

+---

+Not much energy left for the trainer.

 <!---->
 ## MONDAY APR 17 🌧
 Sleep **4** | Fatigue **4** | Stress **3** | Soreness **5**